 </persistenceAdapter>

 In the simplest case, the clocks between master and slave must be in sync for this solution to work properly.
-If the clocks cannot be in sync, the locker can use the system time from the database CURRENT TIME and adjust the timeouts in accordance with their local variance from the db system time.
-If maxAllowableDiffFromDBTime is > 0 the local periods will be adjusted by any delta that exceeds maxAllowableDiffFromDBTime.
+If the clocks cannot be in sync, the locker can use the system time from the database CURRENT TIME and adjust the timeouts in accordance with their local variance from the DB system time.
+If maxAllowableDiffFromDBTime is greater than zero the local periods will be adjusted by any delta that exceeds maxAllowableDiffFromDBTime.